 A loan with a higher than 75% LTV is deemed high-risk for a private lender.
 The job of a private lender is to try to mitigate risk while providing short-term financing for those that may have been turned away from the banks due to credit issues/debts.

-What about the fees and Mortgage Rates?
+What about the fees and Mortgage Rates for Bad Credit Mortgages in Kingston?
 Although banks may be able to offer very competitive rates which are currently historically low, they are basing their loan calculations on exemplary credit, substantial income, and low debt levels in potential borrowers.

 Generally, a private mortgage lender will attach an interest rate of between 7% to 12% depending on the borrowers/homeowners’ overall financial picture.
 Fees associated with private loans tend to range between 3% to 6% of the total cost of the mortgage loan.

-Steps To Take When Preparing For Private Mortgage Financing
+Steps To Take When Preparing For Bad Credit Mortgages in Kingston

 When a borrower/homeowner is contemplating different private loan options there are benefits to researching private lending opportunities and being very clear about your short-term mortgage goals.
-There are things that you can do before sitting down with a private lender that will best prepare you for negotiating terms on a private mortgage.
+There are things that you can do before sitting down with a private lender that will best prepare you for negotiating terms on Bad Credit Mortgages in Kingston.

 - Research good pre-approval rates.